Ballistic missile: Flight

-The re-entry stage begins at an altitude where atmospheric drag plays a significant part in missile trajectory, and lasts until missile impact.
-Re-entry vehicles re-enter the Earth's atmosphere at very high velocities, on the order of 6-8 km/s at ICBM ranges.
+The last phase in the missile's trajectory is the terminal or re-entry phase, beginning with the re-entry of the missile into the Earth's atmosphere (if exoatmospheric) where atmospheric drag plays a significant part in missile trajectory, and lasts until missile impact.
+Re-entry vehicles re-enter the Earth's atmosphere at very high velocities, on the order of 6-8 km/s at intercontinental ballistic missile ranges.
+During the beginning of this phase, the missile's trajectory is still relatively well defined, though as the missile reaches the heavier layers of atmosphere it is increasingly influenced by gravity and aerodynamic drag, which can affect its landing.

 Types

+Ballistic missiles can be launched from fixed sites or mobile launchers, including vehicles (e.g., transporter erector launchers), aircraft, ships, and submarines.
 Ballistic missiles vary widely in range and use, and are often divided into categories based on range.
 Various schemes are used by different countries to categorize the ranges of ballistic missiles: